message/iata/BR.md

 - a negative or non-detectable COVID-19 antigen test taken after the last positive COVID-19 RT-PCR test; and
 - a COVID-19 recovery certificate in English, Portuguese or Spanish showing that they are asymptomatic and fit to fly.
 The certificate must show the travel date.
 2. Passengers and airline crew must complete a "Traveler's Health Declaration" form before departure and present it upon arrival.
 The form can be found at <a href="https://formulario.anvisa.gov.br/">https://formulario.anvisa.gov.br/</a>
-3. Airline crew are subject to quarantine at a hotel until their next flight.
+3. Airline crew are subject to quarantine in a hotel room until their next flight.